 The Real Cost of a Vacant OD or Ophthalmologist Position

-We work with practice owners, ODs and MD’s every single day, and we see the same pattern play out again and again: a provider gives notice, a retirement comes sooner than expected, or the schedule is simply so full that patients are waiting weeks to be seen.
-Whatever the reason, a vacant OD or ophthalmologist position costs your practice more than most owners realize, and the clock starts the moment the need exists, not the moment you start searching.
+We work with practice owners, ODs, and MDs every day, and we see the same pattern play out again and again.
+A provider gives notice.
+A retirement comes earlier than planned.
+Or the schedule gets so full that patients are waiting weeks to be seen.
+However it happens, the practice is no longer running at full capacity and it’s costing the practice more than they realize.
+The clock starts the moment that need exists, not the moment you start searching.

 Quick answer: A vacant OD position can cost a practice tens of thousands of dollars in lost production during a typical 3 to 5 month search, plus patient attrition, staff strain, and owner burnout that often cost more than the lost revenue itself.
 Ophthalmology vacancies cost more and take longer to fill, often 12 to 18 months.
 The practices that come out ahead are the ones that start the search before the pressure hits.